hypercore-protocol/hypercore-next/README.md

 #### `core.encryptionKey`

-Buffer containing the optional encryption key of this core.
+Buffer containing the optional block encryption key of this core.

 #### `core.length`